-STATEMENT OF LIABILITY ABOUT THE ANNUAL REPORT MESSAGE FROM OUR CHAIRMAN WE ARE BUENAVENTURA ORPORATE GOVERNANCE OPERATIONS, PROJECTS AND NEW BUSINESSES SUSTAINABILITY PERFORMANCE HUMAN CAPITAL SOCIAL MANAGEMENT ENVIRONMENTAL MANAGEMENT FINANCIAL STATEMENTS ANNE 0 5 ms, we promote th with the strategic n • PERFORMA NCE APPR RAISAL -> Programs Training g Target G roup Programs Description Frequency Management Competency Programs 60 emp conduc progran oloyees were ted.
-Further ms for officia programs, where trained, were more, 12 coaching als and executives re conducted. es at the executiv ials in key positior '.
-Management by objectives appraisal pro identify oppo organizationa nted performant cesses that hele ortunities for in al growth, reco cellency of our lp us dividual and gnizing the Once a year Technical Competency Programs session courses is, including s s, symposiun mpetency de rnal training specialization ns, conferences, evelopment of the co chosen b their role workford the executive emp mpany.
-Participan ased on the impac es in the company e per unit, totaling icluding employee ts were and the 334 fulfillment of and functiona employee, an ocess of apprai cross-company al objectives fo d it applies to the company. y objectives r the Training programs - Operators certifica conduc workers Thirty-six es. technical employe of the company. k people able to eavy equipment ir es and Evaluation of competencies competencies when carryin process appli ocess of evalua s of operating p g out their dut es to workers a f the company. personnel ies.
-This and Once a year Mandatory training programs A total mandat the em of 853,606 h tory training ployees of ou tor compani Uchucha were sele Open to a cua and Yumpag u ected. all company emplo nagement level to inits byees, Feedback process on the develo ess of providing opment of com s.
+STATEMENT OF LIABILITY ABOUT THE ANNUAL REPORT MESSAGE FROM OUR CHAIRMAN WE ARE BUENAVENTURA CORPORATE GOVERNANCE OPERATIONS, PROJECTS AND NEW BUSINESSES SUSTAINABILITY PERFORMANCE HUMAN CAPITAL SOCIAL MANAGEMENT ENVIRONMENTAL MANAGEMENT FINANCIAL STATEMENTS ANNE 0 · · ms, we promote th with the strategic n PERFORMA NCE APPR RAISAL -> Programs Training g Target G roup Programs Description Frequency Management Competency Programs 60 emp conduc prograr bloyees were ted.
+Further ms for officia programs, where trained, were more, 12 coaching als and executives re conducted. es at the executive ials in key position ⁄.
+Management by objectives appraisal pro identify oppo organizationa nted performant cesses that hele ortunities for in al growth, reco cellency of our lp us dividual and gnizing the Once a year Technical Competency Programs session courses s, including s s, symposiun npetency de rnal training specialization ns, conferences, velopment of the co chosen b their role workford the executive emp mpany.
+Participan ased on the impaces in the company ce per unit, totaling icluding employee its were ct of and the g 334 fulfillment of and functiona employee, an ocess of apprai cross-company al objectives fo d it applies to the company. y objectives r the Training programs - Operators certifica conduc workers Thirty-six es. technical employe of the company. x people able to eavy equipment ir es and Evaluation of competencies competencies when carryin process appli ocess of evalua s of operating p g out their dut es to workers a f the company. personnel ies.
+This and Once a year Mandatory training programs A total mandat the em of 853,606 h tory training ployees of ou tor compani Uchucha were sele Open to a cua and Yumpag u ected. all company emplo nagement level to units byees, Feedback process on the develo ess of providing opment of com s.
 This applies t petencies Once a year

-STATEMENT OF LIABILITY ABOUT THE ANNUAL REPORT MESSAGE FROM OUR CHAIRMAN WE ARE BUENAVENTURA ORPORATE GOVERNANCE OPERATIONS, PROJECTS AND NEW BUSINESSES
+STATEMENT OF LIABILITY ABOUT THE ANNUAL REPORT MESSAGE FROM OUR CHAIRMAN WE ARE BUENAVENTURA CORPORATE GOVERNANCE OPERATIONS, PROJECTS AND NEW BUSINESSES

->>>> Health and safety
+Health and safety